Skip to content

 })

-- Modify schema for later usage, or perform a remap.
+2. Modifies schemas for later usage, or performs a remap.

-- Show up as "models" in OpenAPI compliance client, eg. OpenAPI.
+3. Shows up as "models" in OpenAPI-compliant clients, eg. OpenAPI.

-- Improve TypeScript inference speed as model type will be cached during registration.
+4. Improves TypeScript inference speed as model types will be cached during registration.